bkleinen/bkleinen.github.io/hugo/content/classes/ws2021/info2/labs/lab-00.md

 ```
 (You might need to vary the previous command to something like `git push -u origin main`)

-10) Update the printed message using IntelliJ!
+10) Update the message printed by the Java program using IntelliJ!
 11) Commit your changes and push your committed changes.
 13) Did it work?
 You should now see your project files online and locally, and be able to push any changes you make locally.
 If anything is not working, ask your peers.
 14) Answer the following questions: